__________________________________________________________ * -

 P

 Peppers: In the same family as tomatoes and tobacco, peppers adapt wonderfully to hydroponic growing.
+Here I am growing them in a Tide Laundry Container.
 Here is my pepper page.

 __________________________________________________________